Sweden men's national futsal team

 The Sweden national futsal team represents Sweden in international futsal competitions such as the FIFA Futsal World Cup and the European Championships and is controlled by the Swedish Football Association.
 The team played their first official match in December 2012 against France in Gothenburg.
 One month later, Sweden played their first competitive games and took three impressive victories in the qualification round for the 2014 European Championship.

 History

-In 2005, an unofficial Swedish national team played a mini-tournament in Tehran against Iran and Japan.
+In 2005, an unofficial Sweden national team played a mini-tournament in Tehran against Iran and Japan.
 The games were sanctioned by FIFA, but the Swedish Football Association (SvFF) has not recognized these games as official.
 The unofficial national team has also played matches against Catalonia, which were sanctioned by the rival of FIFA, Asociación Mundial de Fútbol de Salón (AMF).
 In 2010, SvFF started a two-year-long process to boot a national team.
-Per Broberg was hired as coach, and on 11 December 2012, an official Swedish national team played their first game in front of their home crowd in the Lisebergshallen against France in Gothenburg which they lost 2–3.
+Per Broberg was hired as coach, and on 11 December 2012, an official Sweden national team played their first game in front of their home crowd in the Lisebergshallen against France in Gothenburg which they lost 2–3.